-Your search for the best foundations ends here—from the cult heroes to the buzziest new buys, this is your definitive shopping list.
-We've quizzed makeup artists, rummaged through the cosmetic bags of celebrities, and put hundreds of formulas through our scrupulous testing process to come up with a guide to help you find your perfect match.
-We know, we're good like that.
+Your search for the best foundations ends here—from the cult heroes to the buzziest new buys (including the brand new L'Oréal Infallible 24 Hr Fresh Wear), this is your definitive shopping list.
+We've quizzed makeup artists, rummaged through the cosmetic bags of celebrities and put hundreds of formulas through our scrupulous testing process to come up with a guide to help you find your perfect match.
+We know… We're good like that.

 How do you find the right formula for you?

-First things first, when it comes to finding the best foundation for your skin, there are a few important considerations.
-You firstly need to find a formula that fits your skin type.
-If you want the best foundation for oily skin, for example, you'd be better off reaching for a matte foundation with buildable coverage and a powdery texture that will absorb excess oil and fight shine.
+First things first: When it comes to finding the best foundation for your skin, there are a few important considerations.
+You first need to find a formula that fits your skin type.
+If you want the best foundation for oily skin, for example, you'd be better off reaching for a matte foundation with buildable coverage and a powdery texture that'll absorb excess oil and fight shine.

 The best foundations for dry skin, on the other hand, will be packed with hydrating moisture boosters to help keep dry, flaky skin at bay.
-"Work from your skin type—if you are oily, you probably want a foundation that has oil-absorbing and pore-refining properties such as Nars All Day Luminous Weightless Foundation (£32)," advises Anna Priadka, lead stylist at Nars.
-"If you’re prone to dryness, then something with emollient-rich properties in either cream or liquid is best."
+"Work from your skin type—if you're oily, you want a foundation that has oil-absorbing and pore-refining properties such as Nars All Day Luminous Weightless Foundation (£32)," advises Anna Priadka, lead stylist at Nars.
+"If you’re prone to dryness, something with emollient-rich properties in either cream or liquid is best."

 What about coverage?

 You should also decide what level of coverage you want.
 If you like a barely there, natural look, opt for a sheer, buildable formula.
-If it's full coverage you're after, a heavier stick foundation or more viscous liquid formula may be the best choice for you.
+If it's full coverage you're after, a heavier stick-formula foundation or a more viscous liquid formula may be the best choice for you.